 Self-Reported Scores

 Despite the changes and challenges of the last few years, GCSU's quality of education, commitment to community, and devotion to our students' success has not wavered.
 Neither has our holistic review process with our admissions applicants - we have always focused on academics, rigor, activities, and leadership.
-Admissions decisions are based on the total student portfolio and demonstrated potential for contribution to the university and probability for success in the unique environment of the GC community.
+Admissions decisions are based on the total student portfolio and demonstrated potential for contribution to the university and probability for success in the unique environment of the GCSU community.

 Self-Reported Test Scores